Sam Brind holds a master's in physics with theoretical physics (MPhys) from the University of Manchester.

 And these are the steps to convert from two's complement into a denary number:

 - Check the value of the sign bit.
-If it is positive then the number can be converted as a regular binary number.
+If it is positive then the number can be converted into a regular binary number.

 - If it is negative, start by inverting all of the bits.